Terms of Reference

 Confidentiality of the CCAO process is an important and long-standing principle.
 It helps to ensure the CCAO’s impartiality and facilitates cooperation throughout the investigation.

 The Scotiabank CCAO process is a confidential, without prejudice and privileged voluntary process.
-Any statements made by the participating parties (including the customer, Scotiabank employees, and CCAO employees), as well as any correspondence, notes and/or other documents created in the course of this process, including the CCAO file, are confidential, without prejudice and privileged (“CCAO Records”).
-This means any communications between the customer and the CCAO may not be shared by the customer with any third party (except a professional advisor such as a lawyer or accountant).
-Furthermore, this also means that the customer cannot compel the production of, seek access to, rely on, disclose, refer to or introduce the CCAO Records into evidence in any legal or other proceeding.
+Any statements made by the participating parties (including the client, Scotiabank employees, and CCAO employees), as well as any correspondence, notes and/or other documents created in the course of this process, including the CCAO file, are confidential, without prejudice and privileged (“CCAO Records”).
+This means any communications between the client and the CCAO may not be shared by the client with any third party (except a professional advisor such as a lawyer or accountant).
+Furthermore, this also means that the client cannot compel the production of, seek access to, rely on, disclose, refer to or introduce the CCAO Records into evidence in any legal or other proceeding.
 This also means any employees of the CCAO, cannot be compelled to give evidence in or participate in any legal or other proceedings.

 As outlined above, the CCAO may share or discuss personal, financial and confidential information provided to the CCAO, including a copy (or the details) of the complaint, with employees of Scotiabank, legal counsel, third party experts and/or consultants, and with any other individuals or companies who can assist with, are involved in or affected by the complaint, for the purpose of investigating the complaint.
 The CCAO may also request information from the parties.
 In doing so, the files of the CCAO remain confidential and protected by privilege and this protection is not waived.